TakuikaNinja/FDS-Mirroring-Test/README.md

 ## Usage

-Simply load the program into an FDS, whether it be original hardware or on an emulator.
+Simply load the program into an FDS, whether it be original hardware or emulators.

 The test results will be shown in the following manner:
 - $4025.D3 W: Pass/Fail (nametable arrangement must be switchable)